thomaswilburn/itc298-materials/functional/lab.rst

 * You're going to be passed an array of function values.
 Start by thinking about how you would loop through and run each function in the array.
 * Clearly, you're going to need to keep track of how far you've gotten through the list of functions, so that you can run the next function when each one completes.
 * A big part of the secret is in the callback function that's passed to each individual function.
 Think carefully about what it needs to do in order to start the next item.
+* I don't recommend looking at the code to ``async``'s implementation for help: it's written in a very convoluted style.
+Ours will be much more straight-forward.

 Steps
 -----